How to Prepare Your Product Data for the EU DPP Registry (July 2026)

 The 18-month rule applies: there is always a minimum 18-month transition period between a delegated act's adoption and its obligations taking effect.
 So even when the Commission publishes requirements for a product group, companies get preparation time.
 But that preparation time is much less useful if you haven't started getting your data structured.

 For batteries specifically, the passport requirement is less than a year away.
 For construction products, the revised CPR is already in force with priority categories facing full compliance by 2028.
+And iron and steel are first-wave ESPR products with a delegated act expected in 2026–2027.

 Five Things Every Manufacturer Should Do Now